Male sprinter on a track holding a vape pen, raising the question can athletes smoke weed in sports

 Endurance and Recovery Effects

 Athletes often test cannabis for its effect on stamina.
-Some runners report lower perceived exertion during long sessions when they consume low doses of THC.
-They push further and stay focused.
-A few trials show minor endurance gains, but researchers warn results vary by individual metabolism and dosage.
+Some runners report lower perceived exertion during long sessions with low doses of THC.
 Transitioning to recovery, cannabis might affect sleep quality and muscle repair.
+Moreover, cannabidiol may help reduce inflammation after training.
+Athletes apply CBD topicals or ingest capsules to soothe sore muscles.

 Pain Management Applications

 Cannabis offers an alternative to NSAIDs for short-term pain control.
 Many athletes use small amounts of THC or balanced THC-CBD blends to ease joint and muscle pain.
-They note immediate relief with fewer stomach issues than ibuprofen.
-Some medical professionals support this swap.
-However, athletes must monitor dosage to avoid cognitive side effects during training or events.
+CBD products also deliver pain relief without the high.
+Creams, oils and edibles provide targeted and sustained effects.

 Cognitive and Coordination Considerations